 What you can do to help back pain after pregnancy

 1. Reconnect to important parts of your body

-Your body has been pretty busy for the better part of the last year growing a human (no big deal right?!) and regardless of how much you exercised during your pregnancy (no feeling guilty allowed, no matter what, you did an incredible job) there is vital reconnecting that needs to happen postpartum.
+Your body has been pretty busy for the better part of the last year growing a human.
+Regardless of how much you exercised during your pregnancy there is vital reconnecting that needs to happen postpartum.

 First step, reconnecting to these muscles through gentle activation.
 This is perfect for the 4th trimester as well because you are not going to be jumping straight back into a gym routine, but you can support your body through movement (more on that in just a minute).

 Your core and pelvic floor are a dynamic duo that work hand in hand.
 They both went through quite a lot during pregnancy and birth, and are absolutely in need of some love and care!
 For some quick and easy exercises to help to start to gain that connection back check this out here.

 2. Walking Daily for back pain after pregnancy

 Never underestimate the power of walking!
 For so many walking seems like the yellow starburst that no one wants to eat unless all the pink starbursts are gone – it is a ‘last resort’ exercise.
 Now is the time to turn that mindset around!
 Walking IS the pink starburst 😉 and should be a ‘go to’ exercise!

 Walking is a functional and foundational movement, we need to walk.
 Our bodies need it and our minds need it!
 Especially postpartum, walking has countless benefits.
 Back pain after pregnancy can be tied to less movement – you are physically recovering from birth (C-section mamas make sure you check THIS post out) so your activity level is less than normal, you are sitting down to feed your baby a lot, and daily hustling and bustling about is less during this time.
 This can lead to aches and pains (especially back pain) because your body was made to move.